Enhancing Mental Health Capacity for Youth-Serving Organizations

 This initiative will conclude in the Spring of 2026, therefore, there will be a rolling application deadline to accept 4 cohorts through this timeframe.

-HRiA is currently recruiting for cohort 1, please apply now keeping in mind the dates below.
+HRiA is currently recruiting for cohort 2, please apply now keeping in mind the dates below.

-Cohort 1 Key Dates
+Cohort 2 Key Dates

-Oct 12th, 2024: Submit applications by end of day (application technical support available Monday – Friday from 9am – 5pm)
+Jan 24th, 2025: Submit applications by end of day (application technical support available Monday – Friday from 9am – 5pm)

-March 2025: Final data submission deadline
+July 2025: Final data submission deadline for cohort 2

 Dates will be posted soon for future cohorts.
 Stay tuned.